 Kamehameha Schools educates and empowers ‘ōiwi leaders who are grounded in E Ola!, by operating world-class campuses that share a commitment to Hawaiian culture-based education.

-The Hi‘ialo Group fosters the holistic development of Native Hawaiians as local and global leaders from early learning through adulthood.
+Hi‘ialo fosters the holistic development of Native Hawaiians as local and global leaders from early learning through adulthood.
 The word “hi‘ialo” speaks to how one carries and nurtures something precious.

-The Administration Group oversees key enterprise-wide administrative services including educational support, safety and student well-being, enterprise technology, information mangement, and facilities development and support.
+Administration oversees key enterprise-wide administrative services including educational support, safety and student well-being, enterprise technology, information management, and facilities development and support.

-The Commercial Real Estate Division is responsible for managing KS’ commercial real estate portfolio which consists of assets located on O‘ahu and Hawai‘i Island.
+Commercial Real Estate is responsible for managing KS’ commercial real estate portfolio, which consists of assets located on O‘ahu and Hawai‘i Island.

-The Communications Group advances KS’ brand and builds positive relationships with key stakeholders through its two divisions: Marketing and Strategic Communications.
+Communications upholds the KS brand and builds positive relationships with key stakeholders through its two divisions: Strategic Communications and Marketing.

 Community and ‘Āina Resiliency balances educational, cultural, environmental, community and economic returns for KS through the stewardship and management of 360,000 acres of ‘āina Pauahi on five islands.

-The KS Finance Group provides for an enterprise-wide infrastructure for financial decision-making and oversees the financial planning and analysis, accounting, cash management, debt, risk management, real estate review and valuation functions at KS.
+Finance provides an enterprise-wide infrastructure for financial decision-making and oversees the financial planning and analysis, accounting, cash management, debt, risk management, real estate review and valuation functions at KS.

-The Financial Assets Division is responsible for managing the financial assets portion of the endowment, which invests in various asset classes globally.
-Donohue leads investment and operations staff in Honolulu and San Francisco.
+Investment Management is responsible for managing the financial assets portion of the trust’s endowment, which invests in various asset classes globally.
+Investment Management includes investment and operations staff based in Honolulu and San Francisco.

-The Legal Group defends the will of Ke Aliʻi Pauahi; enables the lawful, ethical advancement of KS’ Mission; and provides centralized legal services through its five divisions: Office of the Vice President, Education Division, Endowment Division, Tax Division and Compliance Division.
+Legal defends the will of Ke Ali‘i Pauahi, enables the lawful, ethical advancement of KS’ mission, and provides centralized legal and human resource services.

-The Strategy and Transformation Group provides strategic intelligence, ensures strategic alignment, strengthens decision-making, and facilitates innovation across the organization.
+Strategy and Transformation provides strategic intelligence, ensures strategic alignment, strengthens decision-making, and facilitates innovation across the organization.